dfl-aeb/backstage-plugin-techdocs-addon-versioning/README.md

 - Clone the repository
 - Install dependencies with `yarn install`
+- Install mkdocs with the techdocs core with `pip3 install mkdocs-techdocs-core` to be able to build docs locally.
 - Make sure to have Docker and Docker Compose installed
 - Start minio and backstage with the `run.sh` script (make sure to make it executable with `chmod +x run.sh`)
 - This will start minio on `http://localhost:9001` and automatically create a bucket and user credentials that are automatically configured in the backstage backend.